SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/picture-in-picture/picture-in-picture-article.md

 - Dismiss and restore your player user interface when appropriate.
 - Continue playing even when the player user interface has been dismissed.

-> Important: Only begin PiP playback in response to user interaction and never programmatically.
-The App Store review team rejects apps that fail to follow this requirement.

 Advanced integration is available both for ``VideoView`` as well as ``SystemVideoView`` and is usually achieved as follows:

 1. Apply ``VideoView/supportsPictureInPicture(_:)`` on your ``VideoView`` or ``SystemVideoView/supportsPictureInPicture(_:)`` on your ``SystemVideoView``.